Moving to a different country can be financially strenuous.

 Consider these factors:

 - Loan terms.
-If possible, choose the shortest loan term available.
+Shorter loan terms could end up being beneficial.
 You’ll increase your monthly payments, but you’ll pay a lower amount in overall interest.

 - Monthly payments.
 Monthly payments with variable interest rates or balloon payments typically have lower monthly payments, but these loans come with other catches.
 Evaluate what you can afford each month before signing any contract.